ufo22940268/SwipeActivity/README.md

 Usage
 =============
-You only need to make your activity to be the child of `SwipeActivity`
+You only need to make your activity to be the child of `SwipeActivity`.

     public class SecondActivity extends SwipeActivity {
         @Override